-Generic Skills Modules, Transferable Skills Modules, Advanced Specialist Modules, Subject-Specific Modules: The research doctorate is supported by a number of taught modules to be taken over the course of the programme designed to enhance research excellence and professional training.
+The structured research doctorate is supported by a number of taught modules to be taken over the course of the programme designed to enhance research excellence and professional training.

-The student, in consultation with his/her supervisor, will devise a plan with a specified number of modules taken each year of the programme [30 ECTS credits minimum (15 must be in generic or transferable skills and 15 in subject-specific or specialist advanced modules).
-Maximum = 90 credits].
-Students normally take any given module only once over the course of the PhD programme.
+The student, in consultation with their supervisor, will devise a plan with a specified number of modules taken each year of the programme.
+In the duration of the programme, 30 ECTS credits must be passed as the minimum requirement (15 ECTS in Graduate Skills and/or Outside the Home Department Modules and 15 ECTS in Subject-Specific or Inter-University/External Modules).
+The maximum ECTS credits that can be taken is 90 ECTS credits.
+Students normally take any given module only once over the course of the Ph.D programme.
 The same piece of work can only be submitted and accredited once (see table below).
+For a list of available modules, please click here.

-Students are normally required to take the faculty-wide Generic Skills Modules GSA1, GSA2 and GSS3 over the first three years of the programme.
+Students are normally required to take the faculty-wide Graduate Skills Modules over the first three years of the programme.
 Allowances will be made for specific circumstances such as prolonged periods spent abroad or equivalent.
-Prolonged research periods abroad might offer the opportunity to take Advanced Specialist Modules at the host university.
-PhD students based at a foreign university will be advised by their supervisor to take relevant modules or attend relevant seminars, etc. Such modules will be awarded the ECTS value stipulated by the host university.
+Prolonged research periods abroad might offer the opportunity to take External Specialist Modules at the host university.
+Ph.D students based at a foreign university will be advised by their supervisor to take relevant modules or attend relevant seminars, etc. Such modules will be awarded the ECTS value stipulated by the host university.
 Prolonged research periods abroad may also be considered as an Internship.
-The mark(s) achieved at the host university will be translated into the NUIM scheme of "Pass" and "Did Not Complete".
+The mark(s) achieved at the host university will be translated into the MU scheme of "Pass" and "Did Not Complete".

-Students are normally required to take at least one of the ID84X modules (that's the SMLLC Research Seminar identified as ID841, ID842 or ID843 depending on the year of registration for the degree) during the first three years of their PhD programme.
+Students are normally required to take one (but normally not more than one) of the ID84X modules (that's the SMLLC Research Seminar identified as ID841, ID842 or ID843 depending on the year of registration for the degree) during the first three years of their Ph.D programme.
 ID81X modules are offered in irregular intervals, but at least every third year so that every student has the chance to take an ID81X module over the course of their programme; specific topics will vary (determined by area of research of a given cohort).
+Every student is normally required to take one ID 81X module during the four years of their Ph.D programme.

-Students are encouraged to take suitable modules, including Transferable Skills Modules, offered by cognate departments / schools / research institutes within NUIM.
+Students are encouraged to take suitable modules, including suitable modules offered by cognate departments / schools / research institutes within Maynooth University.
 Students also have the opportunity to take suitable modules from relevant MA programmes if they have not already done so.
-All students normally have to pass at least one Advanced Specialist module (FR/GN/SPA85X, 86X, 87X, 88X, ID81X).
+All students normally have to pass at least one Advanced Specialist module.

+Module Code Module Title

+A minimum of 15 credits from the following Generic Skills and Transferable Skills modules:

+GST1 Personal Development and Employability

+GST2 Finding Information for your Research

+GST3 Academic Writing

+GST4 Research Practice and Integrity

+GST5 Creative Thinking and Problem Solving

+GST6 Social Entrepreneurship: Making a Real Difference

-Module Code Module Title A minimum of 15 credits from the following Generic Skills and Transferable Skills modules: GSA1 Organising and Managing Research and Digital Humanities GSA2 Communication Skills; Presenting Research and Professional Effectiveness GSS3 Thesis Completion and Career Development PCTL Professional Certificate in Postgraduate Teaching & Learning: Tutors & Demonstrators A minimum of 15 credits from the following Advanced Specialist, Subject- Specific and Transferable Modules: ID84X SMLLC Research Colloquium FR/GN/SPA 85X Summer or Winter School / External Short Course / Master Class FR/GN/SPA 86X Conference: Attendance & Presentation FR/GN/SPA 87X Inter-institutional / International Seminar FR/GN/SPA 88X Internship FR/GN/SPA 89X Language for Academic Purposes ID 81X Issues and Strategies in Contemporary Modern Languages, Literatures and Cultures Transferable Modules (from other Depts and Centres)
+GST8 Grant Management & Compliance GST10 Innovation & Research Commercialisation GSS3 Professional Skills: Thesis Completion and Career Development GST13 Research Funding Application CTL1 Professional Certificate in Postgraduate Teaching & Learning: Tutors & Demonstrators A minimum of 15 credits from the following Flexibly Defined Modules: ID84X SMLLC Research Colloquium FR/GN/SPA 85X Summer or Winter School / External Short Course / Master Class FR/GN/SPA 86X Conference: Attendance & Presentation SPA 87X Inter-institutional / International Seminar SPA 88X Internship SPA 89X Language for Academic Purposes ID 81X Issues and Strategies in Contemporary Modern Languages, Literatures and Cultures Transferable Modules (from other Schools, Departments or Centres)